arohner/find-aot-deps/README.md

 1.0.0 of library A, and _as well as the AOT'd class files for 0.9.0_.
 That can break your app in nasty ways, because of interface and protocol mismatches.

+tl;dr if you AOT a library that isn't yours, and that code makes it into your jars, that breaks dependency management for downstream consumers of your library.
+This helps you find those situations.

 ## Usage